muffeeee/json-nginx/README.md

 In other words, values in an array will be added as seperate directives containing the different values.

-Rule #2: Nginx blocks are defined as an array containing an object containing a "data" object.
+Rule #2: Nginx blocks are defined as an object containing a "data" object.
 This:
 ```
-"server": [ {
+"server": {
   "data": { }
-} ]
+}
 ```
 Will convert into:
 ```